 Unlike the Home dressing room:

+The physio room is just off the dressing room.
+I get the impression this is used a lot, being Arsenal.
 I would LOVE one of these in my house.
 Jacuzzi with full body massage seats.
 Not allowed before games, apparently, as it relaxes the players too much.
 Odd, as our defenders often seem pretty relaxed all of the time anyway.

 Then we went pitchside.
 Having already walked on the pitch (and had a beer on the halfway line) earlier in the year, this was a slight anti-climax, thus making me feel utterly spoiled.
 I did get a closer look at the staff and players' seating, though.
 Apparently Arsene Wenger's seat is No.13.
 Wonder what it was at Old Trafford.
 82, perhaps.
+Next stop: press room.
+There is a translator's booth behind where I took the picture from.

 And finally (not counting the walk through the car park to the shop), we saw the fairly awesome facilities that are made available to the press so they can sit and criticise our style of play and transfer policies in comfort.
 They have been voted best press football ground facilities for the press in Europe.